getartistry/artistry/wp-content/plugins/ocean-extra/readme.txt

 3. Custom CSS.

 == Changelog ==

+= 1.4.29 =
+- Tweak: Some tweaks for an upcoming big update.

+= 1.4.28 =
+- Tweak: Notices will not be displayed if Ocean White Label is used (you don't need to update if you don't use this white label plugin).

+= 1.4.27 =
+- Added: Dismiss button for the theme panel rating box so you can easily remove it.

+= 1.4.26 =
+- Fixed: Missing CSS issue.

+= 1.4.25 =
+- Tweak: Contact Forms 7 replaced by WPForms for all free demos, which is a much better and flexible form plugin.

+= 1.4.24 =
+- Fixed: Issue with the [oceanwp_woo_free_shipping_left} shortcode.

+= 1.4.23 =
+- Fixed: White screen if PHP under 5.6 is used.

+= 1.4.22 =
+- Tweak: Slick script in Theme Panel > Scripts & Styles.

+= 1.4.21 =
+- Fixed: Issue with the About Me widget in the customizer.

 = 1.4.20 =
 - Added: New setting in OceanWP Settings to select a custom footer per page/post.